takari/takari-smart-builder/README.md

 ### Using Critical Path Scheduling

 If you want to try the critical path scheduling you need to create an `.mvn` directory at the root of your project for the `timing.properties` to be persisted.
-On subsequent runs the timing information will be used to try and schedule the longest chain, or critical path, first.
+If there is no timing information available the critical path is estimated as the path with the greatest number of segments.
+On subsequent runs the timing information is used to calculate the critical path and an attempt is made to schedule that first.
 Where possible we try to schedule project builds such that your build should take no longer than the critical path, though this is not always possible.

 ## Reference and History